AdobeDocs/adobe-dev-console/src/pages/guides/authentication/IMS.md

 ## ID Token Keys

-Note: To retrive the keys with which ID Tokens are signed can be found here: [`https://ims-na1.adobelogin.com/ims/keys`](https://ims-na1.adobelogin.com/ims/keys)

-## OpenID Configuration

-This API allows you to retrive the keys with which the ID Tokens are signed.
+This API allows you to retrieve the keys with which the ID Tokens are signed.

 ### Request